Petschko/RPG-Maker-MV-Decrypter/README.md

-# Petschko's RPG-Maker-MV File-Decrypter
+# Petschko's RPG-Maker-MV & MZ File-Decrypter

 ## What's that?

-This Project is used to Decrypt (and Re-Encrypt) RPG-Maker-MV-Resource-Files that are encrypted with the Build-In-Encryption of the RPG-Maker.
+This Project is used to Decrypt (and Re-Encrypt) RPG-Maker-MV-Resource-Files (MZ-Files as well) and that are encrypted with the Build-In-Encryption of the RPG-Maker.

 This Project is mostly used for Single-File decryption. >.< Please try out the [Java-Decrypter](https://github.com/Petschko/Java-RPG-Maker-MV-Decrypter) if you want decrypt huge amounts of Files (or more Projects)